LifelongTundra/TundraFlow/README.md

 The main graph library is [Drawflow](https://github.com/jerosoler/Drawflow) The base angular example for this library that I used as a starting point is [drawflowangular](https://github.com/lucasguarasp/drawflowangular)

+## Goal

+The goal of this pet project is to develop a sort of workflow graph structure with as few libraries as possible.
+Right now primary focus is on finding ways to extend the connection type so that it can have metadata.